Ride the High Country: Plot

 The next day, the miners of the camp organize an extrajudicial "miner's trial" to make the outsiders return Elsa to her "legal" husband; because they are outnumbered, Judd agrees to the miners' demands.
 However, Gil rouses the drunken Tolliver, demands to see his license, then keeps it.
 He forces Tolliver at gunpoint to agree that when asked if he has a license to marry, he must say no (because Gil has it).
 The ruse works and the three men leave the camp with the gold and Elsa.

 Along the way, Judd says to Gil that right and wrong are "something you just know".
-After all his years working in disreputable places, he tells Gil that he's grateful to have regained some of his self-respect.
+After all his years working in disreputable places, he tells Gil that he is grateful to have regained some of his self-respect.
 Realizing Judd will never agree to steal the gold, Gil plans to take it without his help.
 That night, as Gil and Heck prepare to leave with the gold, Judd confronts them at gunpoint.
 Heck gives up his gun immediately.
 Angered by Gil's betrayal, Judd puts his gun away, then slaps Gil and challenges him to draw.
 Instead, Gil throws down his guns and accepts that Judd will turn him in when they return to town.
 Judd has to change his plans when the Hammonds appear looking for Elsa.
 They found out about the ruse and know that the marriage is legal.
-In the ensuing gunfight, Jimmy and Sylvus are killed, and Billy, Elder and Henry give up and escape.
+In the ensuing gunfight, Jimmy and Sylvus are killed, and Billy, Elder, and Henry give up and escape.

 During the night, Gil returns to the site of the gunfight, where he takes a horse and gun from one of the dead brothers.
-Then he follows Judd, Heck, and Elsa.
-Heck has shown himself to be trustworthy, and although he will probably go to prison, Elsa tells him she'll be there when he gets out.
+Then, he follows Judd, Heck, and Elsa.
+Heck has shown himself to be trustworthy, and although he will probably go to prison, Elsa tells him she will be there when he gets out.
 When they reach Elsa's farm, the Hammonds are waiting, having already killed her father.
 A gunfight breaks out and both Judd and Heck are wounded.
 Gil rides in to help his old friend, and together the pair challenge the brothers to a face-to-face shootout.
 When the dust settles, the Hammonds are dead, but Judd is mortally wounded.
 After forgiving Gil, Judd casts a look back towards the high country, then dies.